Military career of Ali: Battle

 The battle began in the traditional Arab fashion of having a few warriors fight one-on-one before the general battle.
-Three warriors from the polytheists' army-Utbah ibn Rabia, Shaiba ibn Rabia, and Walid ibn Utbah-stepped up to challenge the Muslims.
-Their challenges were taken up by Hamza ibn Abdul Muttalib (the uncle of Muhammad and Ali), Ubaydah ibn al-Harith (a cousin of Muhammad and Ali), and Ali ibn Abi Talib.
+Three warriors from the polytheists' army, Utbah ibn Rabia, Shaiba ibn Rabia, and Walid ibn Utbah, stepped up to challenge the Muslims.
+Their challenges were taken up by Hamza ibn Abd al-Muttalib, the uncle of Muhammad and Ali, Ubayda ibn al-Harith, a cousin of Muhammad and Ali, and Ali ibn Abi Talib.

-Ali's duel against Walid ibn Utba, one of Mecca's fiercest warriors, was the first of the three one-on-one duels.
+Ali's duel against Walid ibn Utba, one of Mecca's fiercest warriors, was the first of three one-on-one duels.
 After a few amazing blows were exchanged, Walid was killed.
-Hamza then engaged Shaybah ibn Rab'iah and cut him down immediately.Ubayda ibn Harith, the third Muslim champion, however, received a fatal wound from Utbah ibn Rab'iah.
+Hamza then engaged Shaybah ibn Rab'iah and cut him down immediately.
+Ubayda ibn Harith, the third Muslim champion, however, received a fatal wound from Utbah ibn Rab'iah.
 Ali and Hamza hastily dispatched Ut'bah ibn Rab'iah, carrying Ubaida to die in the Muslim lines.

 By noon the battle was over.
 The Quraysh fled.
-Seventy of the enemy had fallen and Ali had killed thirty-five,champions and commanders of enemy alone.
+Seventy of the enemy had fallen and Ali had killed thirty-five, champions and commanders of enemy alone.
 Tabari in his book Tarik al Tabari mentioned all the 36 commanders by their name who were killed by Ali ibn Abi Talib in this battle.
 An equal number was captured.
 The believers had lost fourteen men on the field of battle.

 Ali first distinguished himself as a warrior in 624, at the Battle of Badr.
 He defeated the Umayyad champion Walid ibn Utba as well as many other Meccan soldiers.
 His art of battle was so brilliant that in the battle, thirty five out of seventy polytheists were killed by Ali alone.

 The Battle of Uhud

-One year after the battle of Badr, the new army of the idolaters of Mecca was ready to take the field against the Muslims.
-In March 625 AD, Abu Sufyan left Mecca at the head of three thousand seasoned warriors.
-Most of them were foot soldiers but they were supported by a strong contingent of cavalry.
-Also accompanying the army, was a band of warlike women.
-Their duty was to wage "psychological warfare" against the Muslims by reading poetry and by singing amatory songs to spur the courage and the will-to-fight of the soldiers.
-They knew that nothing held such terror for the Arabs as the jibes of women for cowardice, and they also knew that nothing was so efficacious to turn them into utterly reckless fighters as the promise of physical love.
-These amazons included the wives of Abu Sufyan and Amr bin Aas, and the sister of Khalid bin Walid.